By Patrick A. Heller….

 In the late 1960s, French leader Charles DeGaulle was concerned that the US government did not have enough gold reserves to cover its outstanding currency.
 The French central bank started aggressively sending US paper dollars back to the US to exchange them for the physical gold that the US government promised as backing for the currency.

 Because of these actions by the French central bank, US gold reserves were significantly depleted.
 The US government was boxed into a corner, because it did not have sufficient gold to back its currency.
-Eventually, in August 1971, US President Nixon permanently closed the gold exchange window.
+Eventually, in August 1971, US President Richard M. Nixon permanently closed the gold exchange window.

 This action by the US government completely cut the tie between the US dollar and gold.
 Looking back, it can be called the beginning of the end of the US dollar’s status as the world’s reserve currency.